 Mathias won the Concerto Competition held in Cincinnati, in the United States, was a winner in a national German Youth Competition for String Quartet and has won awards by the Starling Foundation in the United States, Flersheim Foundation of Switzerland, Cambodia’s Ministry of Education, Jordan Academy of Music, the Satya Wacana University in Indonesia, in Malaysia and Vietnam.

-In his endeavours as a music educator, Mathias was an Associate Professor at the National University of the Arts in Taiwan, and had been an assistant tutor in Munich and Cincinnati.
+In his endeavors as a music educator, Mathias was an Associate Professor at the National University of the Arts in Taiwan and had been an assistant tutor in Munich and Cincinnati.
 He continually strives to become a better teacher and has even successfully auditioned for a professorship at Zuerich Hochschule after his studies.
 There, he also became part of the Committee of the foundation.

 The fact that Mathias is able to accompany his students on the piano, due to his experience in chamber music and accompaniment when he was younger, has proved to be advantageous in his violin studios.

 With respect to academia, Mathais is concerned with often overlooked musical personalities and their contributions; he has engaged in research and has given presentations on Locatelli, Campagnoli and Ernst, at the International Fine Arts Conference in Bangkok in 2009, 2010 and 2011, and came away with three excellence awards and publications.
 In 2013, he presented on Klingler at the University of Sydney.